rafaelma/pgbackman/docs/manual.rst

   and runs some maintenance jobs needed by PgBackMan.
 It enforces retentions for backup and snapshot definitions.
 It deletes backup and log files from catalog entries associated to a backup definition after this definition has been deleted with the force parameter.
+It stops automatically all backup definitions for databases that have been deleted with DROP DATABASE or renamed in the PgSQL nodes running them.
 And it processes all pending backup/restore catalog log files created in the server if the pgbackman database has been down when ``pgbackman_dump`` and ``pgbackman_restore`` have been running.

 * **pgbackman_dump:** This program runs in the backup servers when a backup or snapshot has to be taken.